psychemedia/storytelling-notes/and-the-girl-played-on.md

 The young man ran his way, Anwen went hers.

 As she ran, she sensed something behind her, heard something behind her, getting closer, closer, faster than thought.
 At the last moment, Anwen turned, dropped the leaf.
 The witch, running faster, couldn't stop... stepped on the leaf... and was transformed into a sow.
-And behind: Bag o' Bones.
-She stopped — she;'d seen what had happened: looked at Anwen.
-Looked at the sow.
+And behind: Rhoswen.
+Who stopped.
+And stared at Anwen.
+She'd seen what had happened: looked at Anwen.
+She looked at the sow.
+Stepped forwards.
 Smiled.
-Licked her lips.
-And taking the sow, made her way back to the cottage...
+And licked her lips.
+Taking the sow, she turned, a d made her way back to the cottage...
+It would be the first proper meal she had had in ages...

-By whatever magical sense it is that leads us home when we are lost, the landscape ingrained in you when you're a child, familiar, home, the young man made his somesuch way...

-He came upon a house, a drive leading up to it.
-A dog in the yard.
-The boy recognised the house.
-The dog recognised it's old master... ran to greet him..
-The boy bent down [arms outstretched], and the dog jumped up, gave a great big, wet doggy slobbery...

-The man's father looked out of the window.
-Surely that wasn't..?
-It was...
-He ran, racing the dog, to greet his child... the dog got there first.
-As the old man reached out to hug his child, the young man drew away...

-"I?
-Who are you?
-Get away from me...
-Where am I?
-Who am I?"

-But what now of Anwen?
-She had returned home, back to the home where she'd lived with her mother.
+Anwen returned home, back to the home where she'd lived with her mother.
 But as she'd approached the cottage, she saw no smoke coming out from the chimney; there were no hens scratching in the yard.

 Anwen pushed open the door, saw her grandmother on the bed in the corner of the room, cold and still.